dangtuanhuy/assembla-to-jira-migration/README.md

 Don't worry, if you read all of the instructions below and do not skip anything, these annoying differences should not affect you.

+## Help

-If you need help, please check out the [support](https://github.com/kgish/assembla-to-jira#support) section.
+If you need any help, have a look at the [support](https://github.com/kgish/assembla-to-jira#support) section below.

 ## Installation